miekassu/projen-nextjs-ts-package/API.md

 - *Type:* string

-The directory in which source files reside.
+The directory in which the .ts sources reside.

 ---